 - Using corn tortillas instead: Use thick corn tortillas as the thinner tortillas fall apart easily.
 Just before filling, warm the tortillas by wrapping them in a wet kitchen towel and heating them for 40 seconds in the microwave.
 This makes them more pliable and brings out their natural corn flavor.

 - Use your favorite vegetable.
 The addition of peppers and zucchini makes it a complete, one-pan meal.
-As always, use any of your favorite veggies, such as mushrooms, broccoli, or extra peppers.
+Use any of your favorite veggies, such as mushrooms, broccoli, or extra peppers.

 - White or dark meat chicken both work.
 For dark meat chicken thighs, adjust the cooking time to 7 minutes.

 - Make Low-Carb Enchiladas.
-Use Mission Carb Balance tortillas.
-Each tortilla has 3 grams of net carbs and works great in this recipe!
-Replace half or all tortillas depending on your preference.
+Use Almond Flour Tortillas instead of regular ones.
+Each tortilla has 4 grams of net carbs and works great in this recipe!
+You can replace half or all the tortillas, depending on your preference.

 - Make Vegetarian Enchiladas: Replace chicken with 1.5 cups of cooked black beans to make the filling.
 Use 1 (15oz can), rinsed and drained, or ½ cup dried beans cooked from scratch.